 Jackfruit is one of the hottest food truck trends on the scene for those looking for non-meat alternatives.
 This exotic pear-colored, rough-skinned fruit is a sweet choice and has been compared in flavor to a banana with a slightly tart edge.
 It has also been compared to Juicyfruit gum, which is an apt comparison.

 It grows in some of the world’s warmest climates such as India, Southeast Asia, Bangladesh, and is now being grown in Brazil, however, despite its foreign roots, they’re coming to plates near you simulating chicken or pulled pork, or adding flavor to salads and sides.
-From barbeque to tacos, you can find Jackfruit popping up as the main vitamin-rich ingredient at food truck finds near you.
+From barbeque to tacos, you can find Jackfruit popping up as the main vitamin-rich ingredient at food trucks near you.

 Interesting Fact: The jackfruit is the largest fruit in the world and can weigh as much as 80 lbs. and often exceeds 3 feet in length.